bulletmark/encfsui/README.md

 then you are prompted to unmount it.
 There are some other options, see the usage below.

-My motivation for creating this script was to provide:
+My motivation for creating this utility is to provide:

 1. One mouse click and password entry to access and open a single encrypted personal directory.